lenra-io/docs/src/markdown/guides/use-private-repository.md

 - On the left sidebar, select Personal access tokens ***(classic)***.

-To create a personnal access token follow the next steps:
+To create a personal access token, follow these steps:

 {:.list}
 - Select Generate new token.